rafaeleufrasio/lightning/docs/source/inputs/configuration.rst

 ``EMISSION_LINES`` : flag
-    A flag indicating if nebular emission lines should be included in the SPS models.
+    A flag indicating if nebular emission lines should be included in the SSP models.

 ``NEBULAR_EXTINCTION`` : flag
-    A flag indicating if nebular extinction should be included in the SPS models.
+    A flag indicating if nebular extinction should be included in the SSP models.

 ``SFH`` : string scalar
     The type of star formation history (SFH) to assume when fitting the SEDs.
 The only